apache/pekko/docs/src/main/paradox/remoting.md

 @@@ warning

-Classic remoting has been deprecated and will be removed in Akka 2.7.0.
+Classic remoting has been deprecated.
 Please use @ref[Artery](remoting-artery.md) instead.

 @@@